Wednesday, December 24, 2025 • Welcome to the 100% Nonsense-Free Zone! • Log in

 All that is housed in a compact IP51-rated design for protection against the elements.
 The router also comes with a 6030mAh battery to provide “all-day” battery life for those working remotely or on the go.

-5G-GO’s hardware specfications
+5G-GO’s hardware specifications

 Model name5G-GO